premzzzz/hackera/README.md

+Here's an updated README with instructions for setting up Ollama with Llama 3.1 on your local machine:

 ---

-#Team Monday
+# Team Monday
--- kartikey Sapkal
--- Nachiket Kulkarni
+- **Kartikey Sapkal**
+- **Nachiket Kulkarni**

 # Online Debate App

-### Always check for updated branch or use Default branch
+### Always check for the updated branch or use the default branch

 ## Overview